 A good headshot will capture expression in your eyes and show off your unique features to their best advantage, even if you think they may be flaws, such as freckles or a crooked nose.
 Headshots should be current and reflect who you are now not what you looked like five or ten years ago (however good you looked then!), so they need to be renewed every couple of years.

-Probably we’ll have some time indoors either in a venue of your choice or at your home, we’ll then take some shots there, then head out and have a walk and try and find some interesting backgrounds/lighting.
+I work mostly outdoors, with natural light and a bit of extra magic.
+Usually the plan will be to have some time indoors either in a venue of your choice or at your home, we’ll take some shots there, then head out and have a walk and try and find some interesting backgrounds/lighting.
 This really can be anywhere – I find that interesting images can be made in the most inauspicious environments.

 Drink lots of water the week before our shoot.
 It’s amazing how much drinking water affect’s your skin.